 I was on my way to India the next morning and in the streets of Calcutta — robbed of my possessions — within the following week.

-A depression came in response to my material loss, and I spent several days sleeping, restless, in the gutter beside a clan of beggars who took turns stabbing me with a sharpened piece of bone.
+Depression came in response to my material loss.
+I spent several days sleeping, restless, in the gutter beside a clan of beggars who took turns stabbing me with a sharpened piece of bone.

-An English-speaking man witnessed one of my attacks and took pity on me, claiming that I was like the venerable Bapu, who took India back from the British without force.
+An English-speaking man witnessed one of my attacks and took pity on me.
+He claimed that I was like the venerable Bapu, who took India back from the British without force.
 I said that I had never heard of this Bapu.
 He told me it was only a nickname.
-He’d referred to the Mahatma Gandhi, and meant that my resemblance to the great ‘father’ had showed in my ability to take a beating.
+He’d referred to the Mahatma Gandhi, and meant that my resemblance to the great father had showed in my ability to take a beating.

 The English-speaking man would not provide me direct assistance, such as food or coin, but he did escort me to an ashram that had been founded by the Bapu and was run by some of his surviving family.

 I was fed and housed at the ashram, and taught to practice an uncomfortable form of meditation.
 When I showed little progress in understanding the dominant language or in deciphering the laws of the Hindu faith, I was nearly banished back to the streets.

 It was Gandhi’s niece, Manu, who allowed me to stay longer.
 She revealed to me the first prospects of a better life.

 “My uncle, Mahandas, was a great man,” said Manu, “because his days were spent teaching all that can be learned here, and because his brief and lavish nights were spent practicing unimaginable cruelty.”

 I’d read some history of India’s independence and seen the 1981 film, Gandhi, starring Sir Ben Kingsley.
 So I was almost certain that Manu spoke in jest, but I discovered the truth when she took me into a small theatre, where she undressed herself and projected a black-and-white 16mm film reel.